brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 He rejected Kant's "intuitionism" in favor of empirical observation in one work.

 He noted that it was "better to be Socrates dissatisfied than a fool satisfied" in arguing for the superiority of intellectual pleasures, like reading Wordsworth, over physical pleasures.

+He wrote that one could distinguish between "good" and "bad" versions of Auguste Comte in response to System of Positive Polity.

 Essays on Some Unsettled Questions of Political Economy